RodgerOliver/guides/vim.md

 - `i`: insert text before the cursor.
 - `a`: insert text after the cursor.
-- `A`: append text at the end oh the line.
 - `o`: create a line under the cursor and go to Insert mode.
-- `O`: create a line above the cursor and go to Insert mode.
 - `s`: delete the character under the cursor and go to Insert mode.
-- `S`: delete line and go to Insert mode.
 - `c`: change something.
 Deletes and go to Insert mode.
+- `I`: insert text at the start of the line.
+- `A`: append text at the end of the line.
+- `O`: create a line above the cursor and go to Insert mode.
+- `S`: delete line and go to Insert mode.
 - `C`: delete everything after the cursor and go to Insert mode.
 - `ci)`: change inside parens.
 - `c/word`: change every before word.